k-cross/blog/src/lib/content/posts/ai_agents.md

 ### Difference Between a Skill and a Tool

-Tools are basically atomic and well defined actions that require some form of code to execute.
-The LLM gets fed a list of tools with well defined inputs and use cases so it can then decide if it wants to use a tool or not.
+Tools are basically atomic and well-defined actions that require some form of code to execute.
+The LLM gets fed a list of tools with well-defined inputs and use cases so it can then decide if it wants to use a tool or not.
 If it does, it's something like a message to the system specifying the tool and its inputs.
-Think of a messaging system like slack, the tool call is a specific message to a specific channel.
+Think of a messaging system like Slack, the tool call is a specific message to a specific channel.

 A skill is essentially a _procedural memory_, a way to communicate how to do something, usually specified in a markdown file, using existing tools.
 A tool might be a hammer with a board and nails as inputs.
 A skill would be using the hammer with multiple boards and nails in a particular way, like to build a box, which is then titled _build a box skill_.
 They're just files.